Space4444/Stm32Generator/README.md

 ## Installation

 At the time when I built this project, I used Keil µVision to compile and to load the program in the board.
-But now whean I tried to replicate the process, I for some reason get error about device mismatch.
+But now whean I tried to replicate the process, I for some reason got an error about device mismatch.
-Then I figured out another approach:
+Then I figured out another approach with STM32CubeProgrammer.

 ### Loading existing project to the board: